“AI is the ultimate breakthrough technology. When it comes to design, it allows us to extend our capabilities and empowers us to achieve more.”

 4 AI Tools for Product Designers That Fell Short

-4. Hotshot (Best used outside of product design)
+4. Hotshot (Best used outside of product design) (No longer available)

 Use Case: Custom loading GIFsWhy It Fell Short: Quality was poor, and images couldn’t be exported with transparent backgrounds.
 It’s slow but may have niche uses like 404 pages or blog visuals if quality improves.